KapralOleh/travel/public_html/wp-content/plugins/kiwi-logo-carousel/readme.txt

 Add this code to your themes functions.php:
 ' add_filter('widget_text', 'do_shortcode'); '

-= About jQuery =
-You need a recent version of jQuery to make things work.
-Please make sure you are loading jQuery in the header of your theme.
-You can activate jQuery from the plugin when your theme or plugins aren't using jQuery already.
-When you are not sure your theme / plugins are including jQuery already, you can simply test it by creating a carousel and put it somewhere on your website.
-If the carousel is working, you don't need to enable jQuery from the plugin.
-When you enabled jQuery from the plugin, and the carousel is still not working.
-Please check your site on Javascript errors or other possible issues in installed themes and plugins.

 == Screenshots ==

 1. The Logo Carousel in action